DanielSuissa/claude-context-extender/README.md

 ---

-Built with ❤️ for educational purposes capabilities.
+Built with ❤️ for educational purposes.